DayZedAndConfused762/RustAndRuin/rustandruin.md

 Working
 -------------------------------------------------------

-...
-The "Fortify Trailer" function should pass time by one hour.

-...Remove the log entries: "You've found your first supply item!
-The 'Supplies' section is now visible in your inventory." and "You've found your first material!
-The 'Materials' section is now visible in your inventory."

 ...All buttons that use stamina now cost five stamina @@@(for testing purposes, will update later)@@@
 	...Ensure that any actions that currently cost stamina will only cost 5 stamina.